jkandasa/jaegerperf/README.md

         * `-168h` -> current time - 168 hours (ie: current time - 7 days)

 ### Jobs
 Once triggered `Query Runner` or `Spans Generator` you can see the status of the the job.
-You can get exact `jobId` when you trigger the API.
+You can get exact `jobID` when you trigger the API.

 #### API: POST http://localhost:8080/api/jobs